How to Master the Art of Making the Perfect Cup of Coffee

 Easy coffee recipes to make at home

-One hundred fifty eight recipes ordered from extract the least (1) to extract the most (158), where the extraction required is scaled to match the Roast Level.
+One hundred and twenty recipes ordered from extract the least (1) to extract the most (120), where the extraction required is scaled to match the Roast Level.

 Measuring the roasted coffee density will provide a much better-starting recipe for your coffee extraction than using one fixed recipe every time.